ljsinclair/featurebase-docs/docs/sql-guide/statements/statement-insert-bulk-ndjson-example.md

 * Performs a pre-insertion TRANSFORM on MAPped data
 * Designates a source URL
 * Adds WHERE clauses to
-  * indicate ingest batch size,
+  * indicate ingest batch size
   * state NDJSON format and URL source
   * override batch ingest error